Dodger (TV series): Production

 In May 2021, it was announced in a press release that CBBC had commissioned a ten-part series, following the Artful Dodger's exploits, to be produced by NBCUniversal International Studios, a division of Universal Studio Group.

 Principal photography for the first series took place in Manchester and various locations around North West England.
 Shooting for the fifth episode took place at Grand Theatre, Blackpool.

 Production on three special episodes took place over the summer of 2022 and wrapped in Bristol in September.
 Filming took place at Bristol's The Bottle Yard Studios and on location in the city.

+The Christmas Special was filmed at Luton Hoo doubling as Saffron Hill and St Alban's Cathedral as Westminster Abbey.
+In 2023 Another Christmas special was announced and BBC Studios Kids & Family joined in on production.

 Music

 The series features original music written by Joel Cadbury and Will Harper.

 Release

 The first 5 episodes were made available on BBC iPlayer on 6 February 2022, after the first episode premiered on CBBC in the United Kingdom, with episodes airing weekly on the CBBC channel.
 Episodes 6–10 were later made available on BBC iPlayer on 13 March 2022, after the sixth episode aired on CBBC.
 The first series started airing weekly on the BBC's flagship channel, BBC One, from 13 March 2022.

 The first two episodes in a series of three one-off specials premiered on the CBBC channel on 27 November and 4 December 2022.
+The third special premiered on the CBBC channel on 7 April 2023.

 NBCUniversal Global Distribution is handling international sales for the show.